-387 Caring Interventions for Children and Psychiatric Clients.
-S, one and one-half course units.
-This course allows the student to provide holistic nursing care for children and psychiatric clients, and their families, in the hospital.
+387 Caring Interventions for Children and Psychiatric Clients (5).
+S. This course allows the student to provide holistic nursing care for children and psychiatric clients, and their families, in the hospital.
 Learning experiences include laboratory work, supervised clinical, and case study analysis.
 Taken in junior year as 387.
 If taken in senior year 447 is equivalent.
 Prerequisites: 315, 323, 331, 354.
-Ms. S. Benner, Ms. M. Doornbos, Ms. T. George, Ms. S. Mlynarczyk.
+Ms. M. Doornbos, Ms. T. George, Ms. S. Knoppers, Ms. S. Mlynarczyk.

-447 Caring Interventions for Children and Psychiatric Clients.
-F, one and one-half course units.
-This course allows the student to provide holistic nursing care for children and psychiatric clients, and their families, in the hospital.
+447 Caring Interventions for Children and Psychiatric Clients (5).
+F This course allows the student to provide holistic nursing care for children and psychiatric clients, and their families, in the hospital.
 Learning experiences include laboratory work, supervised clinical, and care analysis.
 Taken in senior year as 447.
 If taken in junior year 387 is equivalent.
 Prerequisites: 315, 323, 331, 354.
-Ms. S. Benner, Ms. M. Doornbos, Ms. T. George, Ms. S. Mlynarczyk.
+Ms. M. Doornbos, Ms. T. George, Ms. S. Knoppers, Ms. S. Mlynarczyk.

-429 Nursing Research.
-F, one-half course unit.
-In this course students will explore the value of research and its relationship to nursing theory and practice.
+429 Nursing Research (2).
+F. In this course students will explore the value of research and its relationship to nursing theory and practice.
 They will identify appropriate problems for nursing research and learn the steps of the research process.
 Critical analysis and application of current research findings are included.
 Emphasis is placed on the development of critical thinking, problem-solving, and professional ethics related to the research process.
 Prerequisites: 315, 323, 331, 354.
 Taken concurrently with 432, 446, 434, 447.
-Ms. S. Esch, Ms. M. Viehl.
+Ms. C. Feenstra, Ms. M. Viehl.

-459 Nursing Practicum.
-I, three-quarters course unit.
-This course provides students the opportunity to select a clinical area of their choice in which they provide individualized nursing care for clients.
+459 Nursing Practicum (2).
+I. This course provides students the opportunity to select a clinical area of their choice in which they provide individualized nursing care for clients.
 Learning experiences include theory and clinical practice with a preceptor, and individualized instruction.
 All shifts and working days may be used.
 Prerequisites: 315, 323, 331, 354, 372, 382/432, 386/446, 384/434, 387/447, 429.
 Staff.

-476 Nursing Care and Management of Clients in the Community.
-S, one course unit.
-This course focuses on the nursing care and management of clients in a variety of community settings.
+476 Nursing Care and Management of Clients in the Community (3).
+S. This course focuses on the nursing care and management of clients in a variety of community settings.
 Nursing strategies for the promotion and maintenance of health for families, groups, populations at risk and communities will be emphasized.
+Students will complete a project that applies concepts of nursing research learned in a previous course.
 Prerequisites: 315, 323, 331, 354, 372, 382/432, 386/446, 384/434, 387/447, 429, 459.
 Ms. A. Briggs, Ms. C. Feenstra, Staff.

-478 Caring Interventions for Clients in the Community.
-S, one and one-half course units.
-This course is designed for the students to focus on nursing care for clients in the community with an emphasis on health promotion and maintenance.
+478 Caring Interventions for Clients in the Community (5).
+S. This course is designed for the students to focus on nursing care for clients in the community with an emphasis on health promotion and maintenance.
 Learning experiences include independent and supervised clinical practice in community health agencies.
 Students will plan, implement, evaluate and manage care for client.
 Prerequisites: 315, 323, 331, 354, 372, 382/432, 386/446, 384/434, 387/447, 429, 459.
-Ms. A. Briggs, Ms. C. Feenstra, Ms. B. Timmermans, Staff.
+Ms. C. Feenstra, Ms. D. Sietsema, Ms. B. Timmermans.

-484 Perspectives in Professional Nursing.
-S, one-half course unit.
-This course will help students expand their understanding of Christian nursing and formulate a philosophy of nursing that will shape their professional lives.
+484 Perspectives in Professional Nursing (2).
+S. This course will help students expand their understanding of Christian nursing and formulate a philosophy of nursing that will shape their professional lives.
 The students will be expected to integrate what they have learned from their liberal arts education, their understanding of the history and culture of nursing, and their religious faith.
 Students will reflect on how their education and professional experiences can be used for personal growth and to influence society.
-Prerequisites: 315, 323, 331, 354, 372, 382/432, 386/446, 384/434, 387/447, 429, 459.
-Ms. A. Briggs, Ms. S. Esch, Ms. M. Viehl.
+Prerequisites: 315, 323, 331, 354, 372, 382/ 432, 386/446, 384/434, 387/447, 429, 459.
+Ms. M. Viehl, Staff.

-A catalog with the descriptions of all interim courses is available after October 1995.
+A catalog with the descriptions of all interim courses is available after October 1996.

-NURS 354 Caring Relationships for the Helping Professions.
+NURS 354 Caring Relationships for the Helping Professions (3).
 Staff.